Graduate, 24, charged with ‘hate-motivated’ stabbing at Canadian university

 Around 40 students were inside the classroom at the time of the attack and fled for safety, police said.
 The university is located around 70 miles west of Toronto.

-Authorities say that Mr Villalba-Aleman was not a member of the class but spoke with the professor of the class “before attacking her with two large knives without provocation.”
+Authorities say that Mr Villalba-Aleman, who has no previous criminal record, was not a member of the class but spoke with the professor of the class “before attacking her with two large knives without provocation.”

 He then tried to pose as a victim of the attack before officers identified and arrested him.